NiroSugir/Chronus/README.md

 **Live Mode**
-  > Single Server + Worker App.
-All the jobs are created and run on the same Node.js application.
+  > Both, the Jobs Server and the Worker, run in the same Node.js instance.
+This is the recommended setup for small to large size applications.
 ```sh
 //Server:
 var chronusServer = new chronus.createServer();